4d/docs/docs/Concepts/parameters.md

 :::tip

-Declaring parameters in prototypes is recommended, even in non-compiled projects.
+Declaring parameters in prototypes is a good practice, even in non-compiled projects.

 :::